chanwutk/pleiades/README.md

 ## Installation & Building

 First, make sure that you have [`yarn`](https://yarnpkg.com/en/docs/install) installed.
-Next, change the directory to the current directory and run `yarn install`.
+Next, change the directory to the current directory and run `yarn`.

 To build the project in the development mode, run `yarn start`.
 To build the project in the production mode, run `yarn build`.
 Use `yarn test` to run tests.